 “What’s missing from our texts, emails, conference calls, and other digital communications?
 Body language.
 Even when we’re co-located, the tone of a text or the formality of an email is left wide open to interpretation, to the point that even our closest friends get confused.
 These misinterpretations create an anxiety that can become costly, affecting morale, engagement, productivity, and innovation.”

-If you want your remote team to succeed, you need to be able to communicate freely and effectively.
+If you want your virtual team to succeed, you need to be able to communicate freely and effectively.
 And while digital channels can certainly be part of that communication, they can’t be the entire equation.

 Mistake #3: Not giving clear directions and setting clear expectations